pipelight/pipelight/README.md

 ## TL;DR

-If you're too "zero attention genZ tiktok user" to go further in the documentation.
+If you're too can not stand the suspens and go further in the documentation..
-Just read the [USAGE](#USAGE) section and rush to the CLI.
+Just read the [USAGE](#USAGE) section, install and try the Cli.
-It will yell a few times until your config file is good to go.
+It will yell a few times until your config file is good.
 But in the end it will run smooth.
 Enjoy!